 One study found that NRTs like patches and gum helped people quit smoking for about three months longer than those who didn’t use NRTs.
 There are also other factors that may affect how long it takes to quit smoking: age, stress levels, and level of addiction all play a role in how difficult it is to quit smoking.

 And while some people have had success with cold turkey, others find they need additional support.
 Nicotine-replacement therapies and behavioral interventions—like group counseling—have been shown to be effective at helping people stop smoking for good.
 It’s important to remember that if you relapse, don’t give up!
 Many people try multiple times before finally kicking their habits for good.

 2. Consume high vitamin K2 foods to keep calcium out of the arteries

-The most effective way to get rid of excess calcium in blood is by consuming foods rich in vitamin K2, such as natto (a Japanese dish made from fermented soybeans) and sauerkraut.
+The most effective way to get rid of excess calcium in the blood is by consuming foods rich in vitamin K2, such as natto (a Japanese dish made from fermented soybeans) and sauerkraut.

-Vitamin K2 lowers further vascular damage by inhibiting calcium deposition in the walls.
+Also, vitamin K2 lowers further vascular damage by inhibiting calcium deposition in the walls.

 Unfortunately, the standard western diet does not contain this vitamin, and people don’t consume enough of it even on a healthy diet.